Project

 Actions #14

-Updated by Tom Hayward almost 8 years ago
+Updated by Tom Hayward about 8 years ago

 Once you enable developer functions under Help, you can use File > Load Module to load this driver.
 You will need to do this every time you open Chirp.